 Medical Device Litigation, Pharmaceutical Litigation, and other toxic tort litigation is not appropriate for Class Action treatment.
 Specifically, cases that involve injuries to the parties contain too many individual facts in terms of the science and causation to find that the common issues predominate over the individual facts.

 On the other hand, complex litigation that impacts many individuals and contain common questions of fact related to the conduct of the defendant are often appropriate for mass tort consolidation.
 Mass Tort consolidation in federal multi-district litigation or a State mass tort docket, allows the parties to utilize the efficiency of class action litigation through the discovery process but still allows the parties to litigate their cases individually on the critical issues of whether the conduct caused the alleged injuries.

 While our human bodies are very similar, each individual’s body may have reacted differently to the toxic exposure that makes Class Action treatment inappropriate in most personal injury lawsuits.

 Filing Class Action lawsuits is a complex and serious legal course and can carry monetary sanctions if proper legal course is not followed.

-If you have a question about a possible Class Action case and are willing to represent the proposed class, please contact The Lyon Firm for a no cost and confidential consultation.
+If you have a question about Class Action lawsuits and are willing to represent the proposed class, please contact The Lyon Firm for a no-cost and confidential consultation.